YSaintL/Assignment4/README.md

 Alex Do and Daniel Faseyi are student developers currently majoring in Computer Science.
 They collaborated to create this program together.

 # Credits
-Big thank you to Dr. Sukhjit Singh Sehra for helping us part of the debugging process and guiding us in learning and creating this program.
+Big thank you to Dr. Sukhjit Singh Sehra for helping us in the the debugging process and guiding us in learning this concept and creating this program.

 # License to use your code
 If using this code, please provide us credit.